markmikkelsen/Gannet/README.md

 ### Setup

-Open the *Set Path* dialog box from the MATLAB menu (or run the command `pathtool` in the Command Window), click *Add with Subfolders*, find the downloaded Gannet directory and then select it.
+Open the *Set Path* dialog box from the MATLAB menu (or run the command `pathtool` in the Command Window), click *Add with Subfolders...*, find the downloaded Gannet directory and then select it.
 When done, press *Save* to permanently save the Gannet directory to MATLAB's default search path.

 SPM12 can be installed in the same manner after it has been downloaded from the SPM website.